-One of the reasons for this can be illustrated by the following example.
+One of the reasons for charging by the graft can be illustrated by the following example.
 Let us suppose that Patients A and B both receive a true follicular unit hair transplant.
 Patient A receives 500 grafts in a given area; Patient B receives dense packing and gets 1000 grafts in the exact same area to achieve a higher density.
 Does it make sense the cost is the same for Patient A even though he received half as much work?
 In fact, Patient A was likely less than half as much work because it is usually much easier to plant grafts at lower density than it is to plant grafts at higher density.
 If Patient A was charged by the number of grafts, he would have paid 50% less than Patient B. Moreover, he would know how many grafts he was getting.
 He would also have a better idea of what sort of result to expect from the transplant.

 What is the Fairest Way to Determine the Cost of a Hair Transplant?

 For this reason and others, we believe the fairest way to determine hair transplant cost is to charge by the number of grafts as it more accurately reflects the amount of work required to do the procedure.
 We have contemplated charging by area as it would be easy to do.
 However, we have always come back to charging by number of grafts transplanted.
 What if your donor area was incapable of producing the amount of grafts we estimated?
 This is a rare event but occasionally occurs.
 If we charged by area, then the cost to you would be the same because we never told you how many grafts you were getting.
 If we charged by number of grafts, you would be refunded the difference.
 You are only charged for what you get.

 Number of Follicles versus Number of Grafts